claudiamohh/claudiamohh.github.io/index.md

 This blog includes an internship summary in Handshakes as a Machine Learning Intern.
-I was involved in 3 projects during my time there, and I will be talking more about these projects below.
+I was involved in 3 projects during my time there, and I will talk more about these projects below.

 3 Machine Learning Projects:
   1. Basic Image Classification using Pytorch/ Pytorch Lightning